-This is the Function Group Editor in a restricted mode that only allows editing the colors of functions and function groups.
+The Function Group Color Editor is the Function Group Editor (see Section 5.4) in a restricted mode that only allows editing the colors of functions and function groups.
 The Function Group Color Editor can only be accessed when choosing to change the function colors in the Event Timelines settings dialog box (see Section 4.1).
 The context menu of the Function Group Color Editor has a Find entry and a Find Next entry, both of which are explained in Section 5.3 and also a Color entry and a Assign Color to Children entry, which are explained in Section 5.4.